OiSouHen/GringaTwo/README.md

 > server folder have the entire base files for the server.

-> unusable folder is the removed resources from the base files.

 ## Information

-Entire based at www.creative-rp.com, 05/2021.
+Entire based at www.creative-rp.com, 07/2021.

 ## Copyright